xyeres/faq-accordion-card-main/README.md

 I took a mobile first approach in laying out this design.
 I wanted to also incorporate SCSS as I haven't had a chance to use it much in prior projects.
 I also wanted to play around with SVG filters and animations so I went ahead and added some movement to the page.

-One thing I was really happy with was the HTML5 implementation of `<details>` and `<summary>`, using these tags I was able to get the acordian opening and closing *without any javascript*
+One thing I was really happy with was the HTML5 implementation of `<details>` and `<summary>`, using these tags I was able to get the accordions opening and closing *without any javascript*
 Here's an example:
 ```html
 <details>